Skip to main content

 Research Areas

 Each area is named β€” by a language model β€” for what sets it apart from the rest of the results, not for the query: a search about social media and teenage mental health gets "Cyberbullying and Online Harassment" and "Screen-Time Interventions", not "Social Media Studies".
-The names are not a fixed taxonomy, and the same paper can sit under a differently named area in another search.
+The names are not a fixed taxonomy, and the same publication can sit under a differently named area in another search.

 Selecting research areas filters the result list; it does not change the ranking within them.
 The areas are computed from the result set itself, so the same search always produces the same areas, and changing the search β€” the query, the filters, or the result size β€” recomputes them.